harness/developer-hub/docs/first-gen/firstgen-release-notes/harness-saa-s-release-notes.md

 - Users cannot use Harness secret as LDAP password in FirstGen.
 (PL-32597, ZD-42655) A code enhancement fixed the issue.

-  The user group list now displays the number of members.
+  The user group list now displays the number of users in the group.
 Select this number to see the user details.
 This is behind the feature flag `PL_CG_SHOW_MEMBER_ID_COUNT`.

 ### April 22, 2023, version 79111